Ä¢¹½ÊÓÆµ

 East Lansdowne is a very small borough located in the state of Pennsylvania.
-With a population of 2,687 people and just one neighborhood, East Lansdowne is the 541st largest community in Pennsylvania.
-East Lansdowne has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 2,724 people and just one neighborhood, East Lansdowne is the 541st largest community in Pennsylvania.
+Much of the housing stock in East Lansdowne was built prior to World War II, making it one of the older and more historic boroughs in the country.

-East Lansdowne is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, East Lansdowne isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in East Lansdowne are a mix of both white- and blue-collar jobs.
 Overall, East Lansdowne is a borough of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in East Lansdowne who work in office and administrative support (14.94%), food service (14.11%), and sales jobs (10.57%).

 Also of interest is that East Lansdowne has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in East Lansdowne telecommute to their jobs.
-Overall, about 17.79% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 17.79% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In East Lansdowne, however, the average commute to work is quite long.
 On average, people spend 31.78 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
 In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

-The education level of East Lansdowne citizens is a little higher than the average for US cities and towns: 24.34% of adults in East Lansdowne have at least a bachelor's degree.
+The citizens of East Lansdowne are slightly better educated than the national average of 21.84% for all cities and towns, with 24.34% of adults in East Lansdowne having a bachelor's degree or advanced degree.

 The per capita income in East Lansdowne in 2022 was $34,253, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $137,012 for a family of four.
 However, East Lansdowne contains both very wealthy and poor people as well.